billwear/billwear.github.io/credo.md

 20. Be choosy with your media, because your brain thinks it's real.
 Unless, of course, you're watching someone paint happy little trees.

-21.Abhor violence in all its forms, even contradicting others.
+21. Abhor violence in all its forms, even contradicting others.
 Keep your peace, hold your tongue, and avoid turning into a debate club mascot.